 The number of people using water simultaneously can affect municipal water pressure.
 Watering during a drought can strain a municipal water system, forcing some cities to impose restrictions to maintain the water supply.

 Sewer systems are impacted by what you flush and what you allow to flow down your drains.
 Treatment plants encounter all kinds of solid waste that never should have been flushed.
 When you pour bacon grease and cooking oil down the drain, you not only risk clogging your own pipes and even a reason to replace your sewer lines, but you contribute to a greasy, growing blob that flows toward the treatment plant.

 Grease can be such a problem that commercial businesses and industries have special “traps” to catch it.
 Furthermore, commercial plumbers provide grease trap cleaning services.
 This keeps waste grease from flowing into the municipal system.

+Everyone impacts a municipal sewer and water system.
 Your home is one point on a complex system involving pipes, pumps, and treatment facilities.
 Municipal sewer and water systems make it possible to safely use water in the home and safely release treated wastewater back into the environment.

 If you have questions about your homes plumbing, contact Fletcher’s Plumbing and Contracting, Inc.